The Housing Executive is the main organisation that helps with housing. But, some people can get housing help from Social Services.

 - you can't get help with housing because of your immigration status, but you have children or you are vulnerable

-Unless you’re under 18, you should go to the Housing Executive first for help with homelessness.
+You should go to the Housing Executive first for help with homelessness unless you are under 18.

 The type of help you'll get depends on